receipted/stamp/README.md

 **Live.** API deployed at `substrate-api.fly.dev`.
 CLI and Rust binary working.
 Five real CVEs analyzed and receipted.

-Current focus: May 1st demo — one canonical example (Langflow CSV Agent), one receipt, one verify.
+Current focus: demo — one canonical example (Langflow CSV Agent), one receipt, one verify.

 ## What this repo is not